The more alignment you have, the more autonomy you can grant. The one enables the other.

-In addition to these critical program roles, the following functions play an important part in ART success:
+In addition to these critical ART roles, the following functions play an essential part in ART success:

-- A System Team typically provides assistance in building and maintaining the development, continuous integration, and test environments.
+- System Teams typically assist in building and maintaining development, continuous integration, and test environments.

 - Shared Services are specialists—for example, data security, information architects, database administrators (DBAs)—that are necessary for the success of an ART but cannot be dedicated to a specific train.

 ARTs also address one of the most common problems with traditional Agile development: Teams working on the same solution operate independently and asynchronously.
-That makes it extremely difficult to routinely integrate the full system.
-In other words, “The teams are sprinting, but the system isn’t.”
-This increases the risk of late discovery of issues and problems, as shown in Figure 5.
+That makes it extremely difficult to integrate the full system routinely.
+In other words, ‘The teams are iterating, but the system isn’t.’
+This increases the risk of late discovery of issues and problems, as shown in Figure 6.

-Cadence and synchronization assure that the focus is constantly on the evolution and objective assessment of the full system, rather than its individual elements.
-The system demo, which occurs at the end of the iteration, provides the objective evidence that the system is sprinting.
+Cadence and synchronization assure that the focus is continuously on the evolution and objective assessment of the full system, rather than its elements.
+The system demo, which occurs at the end of every iteration, provides the objective evidence that the system is iterating.

 ART Execution, DevOps, and Continuous Delivery

-Every two weeks (and in aggregate, every PI) the ART delivers a new system increment of value.
-This is supported by a Continuous Delivery Pipeline, which contains the workflows, activities, and automation needed to provide the availability of new features release.
-Figure 7 illustrates how these processes run concurrently and continuously, supported by the ART’s DevOps capabilities.
+ARTs aim to deliver value to their customers continuously.
+This goal is supported by a Continuous Delivery Pipeline, which contains the workflows, activities, and automation needed to support the release of new features.
+Figure 8 illustrates how these processes run concurrently and continuously, supported by the ART’s DevOps capabilities.

-Each ART builds and maintains (or shares) a pipeline with the assets and technologies needed to deliver solution value as independently as possible.
-The first three elements of the pipeline work together to support delivery of small batches of new functionality, which are then released in accordance with market demand.
+Each ART builds and maintains (or shares) a Continuous Delivery Pipeline with the assets and technologies needed to deliver solution value as independently as possible.
+The first three elements of the pipeline work together to support the deployment of small batches of new functionality, which are released to meet market demands.

-- Continuous Exploration is the process of constantly exploring market and user needs, and defining a vision, roadmap, and set of features that address those needs
+- Continuous Exploration is the ongoing process of exploring the market and user needs, and defining a Vision, Roadmap, and set of hypotheses to address those needs.

-- Continuous Deployment is the process that takes validated features from continuous integration and deploys them into the production environment, where they’re tested and readied for release
+- Continuous Deployment is the process that takes validated features and deploys them into the production environment, where they’re tested and ready for release.

-Development and management of the continuous delivery pipeline are supported by DevOps, a capability of every ART.
-SAFe’s approach to DevOps uses the acronym ‘CALMR’ to reflect the aspects of Culture, Automation, Lean flow, Measurement, and Recovery.
+Development and management of the Continuous Delivery Pipeline are supported by DevOps, a capability of every ART.
+SAFe’s approach to DevOps uses the acronym ‘CALMR’ to reflect the concepts of Culture, Automation, Lean flow, Measurement, and Recovery.